 Local governments, cities, and waste facilities are awash in recyclable material.
 Material prices have cratered, increasing incentives to divert recyclables straight to the landfill or to cancel recycling programs completely.

-The companies below are doing their part to address this crisis and build demand for products made from recycled material.
+The companies below using recycled materials to make new products are doing their part to address this crisis and build demand for products that are better for the environment.

 PRESERVE HOUSEHOLD GOODS

-Preserve might be our favorite company in the recycled products world.
+Preserve might be our favorite companies that use recycled materials to make new products.
 You could almost outfit most of your house with Preserve’s products.
 They sell a version of almost every household good you need made of recycled plastic.